Sonya-7/Russian_Invasion_of_Ukraine/README.md

 - Wordcloud

 ### Questions Answered:
-- Locate the country being invaded?
+- On an interactive map, locate the country being invaded?
 - How many Prisoners of War have been captured to date?
 - What is the total count of equipment lost in the war?
 - What is the correlation between Prisoners of War and equipment loss?